You want smart political talk without the meltdowns?

 That's pretty amazing.

-I am Governor No.
+I am Governor Nona.

-We'd love for you to move here and you make a lot more money, and we'll leave you alone and let you raise your family in peace and you'll save a ton.
+We'd love for you to move here and you make a lot more money and we'll leave you alone and let you raise your family in peace and you'll save a ton.

 Not bad.